okfn/opendefinition/source/open-definition-dev.markdown

 work, and must allow the derivatives to be distributed under the terms of the original licensed work.

 *Comment: Conditions may be placed on this permission, as described below.
 Common conditions include 'copyleft' or share-alike requirements that require redistribution of modifications under the same terms as the original.*

+## Permitted Conditions
+The **license** *may* condition the permissions granted in Sections 1-3 on compliance with the following conditions.

+*TODO*: should this have the same disclaimer (advisory committee in its judgment...) as the restrictions part?
+That would be more controversial (as it should be).

+### 4. Attribution

+The **license** may require that contributors and creators of a licensed work be attributed in distributed versions of the work.
+If this condition is imposed it must not be onerous.

+*TODO*: "onerous" is vague.

+### 5. Integrity

+The **license** may require that modified versions of a licensed work must carry a different name or version number from the original work, or otherwise indicate what changes have been made.

+*TODO*: Consider broadening in line with recent CC versions.

+### 6. Access and Restrictions

+The **license** may require the work to be available in a conveniently modifiable form.
+The license may prohibit technological restrictions.

-## Restrictions That Are Not Permitted
+## Conditions That Are Not Permitted

-The **license** *must not* include the following restrictions or conditions.
+The **license** *must not* condition the permissions granted in Sections 1-3 on any of the following restrictions.

+In addition, the advisory committee may, in its discretion, declare a license non-open if the license contains restrictions not listed here that meaningfully limit or otherwise impact the permissions required in parts 1-3 of the definition.

-### 4. No Discrimination Against Persons or Groups
+### 7. No Discrimination Against Persons or Groups

 The **license** must not discriminate against any person or group of persons.